sgoldenlab/simba/docs/Tutorial_DLC.md

 1. Under **Load Model**, click `Browse File` and select the *temp.yaml* that you have just created.

 2. Now you can extract frames of the videos that you have just added.
+Return to **Part 1, Step 4** to update the model with the new frames.

 ## Outlier Correction